 Tracking the Process

 However beneficial an applicant tracking system can be, there are often drawbacks employers need to consider.
 Systems are designed to look for specific keywords and types of backgrounds for advertised positions, meaning good candidates who are switching careers might slip through the cracks of the system and not get noticed.

 There also can be technical issues.
 Some systems will eliminate candidates if they can't interpret a scanned resume properly.
 This can happen if a resume looks slightly different than what the system is programmed to understand, or if the resume is more complex than it can interpret.

 Tips for Candidates

 If you’re applying for a job through an online form, assume that your resume is entering an applicant tracking system.
 To increase your chances of making it through the ATS and to a recruiter’s inbox, optimize your application:

 Follow instructions.
 Perhaps the most important thing you can do to make sure your resume makes it to a human being is to follow instructions exactly.
-That means including the right documents (resume, cover letter, samples, etc.) and the right document type (in other words, don’t send a PDF if the instructions specify a Word doc).
+That means including the right documents (resume, cover letter, work samples, etc.) and the right document type (in other words, don’t send a PDF if the instructions specifically ask for a Word doc).

 Don’t get fancy.
 Now’s not the time for your infographic resume.
 Even a PDF might be too slick for the system.
 Follow the instructions and send the exact file type specified.
 Choose a standard resume format and font.
 Align your text to the left and set 1-inch margins.
 Remember, you have to get through the ATS before you can impress a hiring manager.
 If your formatting choices confuse the ATS, the unique format might not even get the chance to impress the hiring manager.

 Society for Human Resource Management.
 "Today’s ATS Solutions Go Well Beyond Resume Storage."
 Accessed Jan.
 13, 2020.